 Part 7: Putting it All Together: Recipes for Successful Cycling

-There is pleasure in recognising old things from a new viewpoint
+There is pleasure in recognizing old things from a new viewpoint-Richard P. Feynman

 I want to start with a personal story